 Related: Easter Bible Verses

-Easter time is a time where we really owe a big ‘thank you’ to our Father for giving us the greatest gift–the gift of new life!
+Easter time is a time when we really owe a big thank you to our Father for giving us the greatest gift–the gift of new life!
 He died on the cross for our sins and came back to life; what’s not to be thankful for?

 How to Pray